ashayshub/flask-autop/README.md

 3. In case of issue, click "Teardown Table" to drop the table and start fresh.
 4. Home page lists the paginated view of All the Trucks from the local database.
 5. [Sport](http://127.0.0.1:5000/Sport?car_type=Sport) link lists all the Sports cars from the local database.
+6. In order to fetch the price of a vehicle, click on "Get Price"